 Risk profiling presents all the possible risks to an asset, including characteristics of the threat, vulnerability, or risk.
 Existing controls are those that are already in place to protect against previously identified threats and vulnerabilities.

 Risk evaluation provides a way to determine how significant each risk is and how resources can be used to mitigate the risk.

 A quantitative risk assessment offers numerical values to the elements in the risk assessment, typically in monetary terms while a qualitative risk assessment uses objective statement based on previously gathered numerical data.

 Once risks and vulnerabilities have been identified and measured, the next part of the process is risk treatment.
 This includes risk reduction, risk sharing or transference, risk avoidance and risk acceptance.
 Risk reduction means countermeasures, such as technical or operations controls or changes to the physical environment.

 Risk sharing is sharing the risk with a third party, such as a service or equipment provider or an outsourced team.
 Transference is shifting the risk from one party to another.
 Risk avoidance involves withdrawing from the activity where the risk is involved.
 Risk acceptance means the organization accepts a certain risk because it falls within a certain area of risk tolerance.

 The last part of risk assessment is reporting the results of the assessment.
-Each area should be explained in the report, including the scope of risk assessment, asset inventory, threats, vulnerabilities, risk evaluation, risk treatment, version history, and an executive summary.
+Each area should be explained in the report.
+This includes the scope of risk assessment, asset inventory, risk evaluation, risk treatment, version history, and an executive summary.
 This helps the organization understand any changes from the previous year and create a plan of action to address any new risks that were identified during the assessment period.